U.S. flag

 Introduction

 Many people are ashamed of having enlarged hemorrhoids: They don’t like to talk about their symptoms, and might be reluctant to go to the doctor.
 Some might be afraid of having a physical examination or finding out that they have a serious illness.
-But seeing a doctor about your symptoms is important if you want to have the right treatment.
+But the symptoms are usually caused by something that is quite harmless.
+It is important to see a doctor about your symptoms if you want to have the right treatment.

 Symptoms

-Hemorrhoid problems can cause various symptoms.
-These often include itching, mucus discharge or a burning sensation in the anus.
-Painless bleeding is common too.
-This can happen if hard stool damages the thin walls of the blood vessels in hemorrhoids.
-Bleeding from hemorrhoids is usually visible as bright red or red blood, on toilet paper or in the stool.
-If you have blood in your stool, it’s important to see a doctor rather than try to diagnose the problem yourself.
+Hemorrhoid problems can cause various symptoms, but the main one is painless bleeding during or after a bowel movement.
+This can happen if hard stool or pushing too hard damages the thin walls of the blood vessels in the hemorrhoids.
+Bleeding from hemorrhoids can usually be seen as bright red or red blood, on toilet paper or in the stool.
+If you have blood in your stool, it’s important to see a doctor rather than trying to diagnose the problem yourself.

-Swollen hemorrhoids might come out of the anus and can then be seen as soft lumps of tissue.
+Enlarged hemorrhoids might come out of the anus and can then be seen as soft lumps of tissue.
 This is called a protruding or prolapsed hemorrhoid.
-Sometimes hemorrhoids are confused with anal skin tags.
-These are small flaps of skin that grow around the anus and can cause similar symptoms.
+Sometimes hemorrhoids are confused with anal skin tags, which are harmless flaps of skin on the anus that usually don't cause any symptoms.

-Hemorrhoids can be classified according to how severe they are:
+Hemorrhoids can be classified into four groups, according to how severe they are:

 • Grade 1: Slightly enlarged hemorrhoids that can’t be seen from outside the anus.